İlhan Cihaner: Political views

 Cihaner is self-described as a leftist and social democrat, while he and his caucus within the party, Us for Future (Gelecek için Biz), stand for more radical left-wing values that includes democratic and socialist sentiments.
-He opposes nationalism, Imperialism, militarism, Interventionism, and supports left-populist values such as race and gender equality, withdrawal of troops from foreign countries and LGBT rights.
+He opposes imperialism, militarism, interventionism, and supports left-populist values such as race and gender equality, withdrawal of troops from foreign countries and LGBT rights.